ImtiazAtBradley/VIP_Weather/README.md

 # Bradley Weather Station - Overview

 The Bradley Weather Station was designed and realized by students enrolled in Vertically Integrated Projects in the Electrical Engineering department.
-This project aims to provide students a way to monitor and log weather data on campus.
+This project aims to provide students on Bradley's campus a way to monitor and log weather data.
+In the future, the weather station system will become a distributed network of different stations, indoors and out that will report their data to a central data broker.

 # Getting Started